OUP/eac-core-golden-AMI/readme.md

+# Warning
+This is the `infra` branch of this repository.
+The readme for this branch as been written for the infra environment, if you are working on a different environment, please switch to the correct branch for your retrospective environment.

 # Overview
 This repository contains the files & templates that will create a GoldenAMI creation CodePipeline created for OUP EAC, this is part of a two-pipeline deployment process.
 This pipeline will take a standard Amazon Linux 2 AMI, install software, perform security updates and run an Amazon Inspector Security assessment before finally publishing the AMI ID to AWS SSM Parameter Store.